 8/ Pole pole

-You’ll hear this expression a LOT on Kilimanjaro.
+You’ll hear this expression a LOT when climbing Kilimanjaro.
 It means ‘slowly slowly’, and it’s the Kili mantra.
 It can be all too tempting at the beginning, when you’re feeling fit and raring to go, to overdo it and exhaust yourself.
-Many of the people who don’t make it to the top are not the less fit ones, but the strong and active people who were overconfident and overdid it.
+Many of the people who don’t make it to the top are not the less fit ones, but the strong and active people who were overconfident, overdid it, and exhausted themselves or got injured.
 So follow the guides‘ advice, take it slowly, and you’ll get there.

 Find out more about the next few days here: